Gurjar agitation in Rajasthan: Political reactions

 "The Vasundhara Raje government has lost its moral right and constitutional authority to continue in power.
 It has to admit the misgivings and must quit office now.
 You cannot terrorize a community."

 Other states

 Madhya Pradesh, another state with a large Gurjar population, was put on alert after the violence.
 Delhi was also affected for two days due to heavy agitation of this community in mostly parts of Delhi.
 Community members, who have decided to assemble at Gwalior in Madhya Pradesh along with the bodies of those killed in the agitation.
-To keep control of the situation, additional police forces have been deployed in Morena and Chambal, keeping in view the large number of Gujjars residing in the region.
+To keep control of the situation, additional police forces have been deployed in Morena and Chambal, keeping in view the large number of Gurjars residing in the region.
 Police were also keeping a strict vigil on the Rajghat bridge on the highway of Rajasthan border.
 In western districts of UP like Ghaziabad, Baghpat and Gautam Buddha Nagar public transport like train and buses was affected till couple of weeks due to agitation of Gurjar Community.